tchapgouv/simple-border-gateway/README.md

 This public key is not really meant to change outside of operational error where it would be lost, hence we don't fetch it dynamically.

-This protects against MITM attack, where the request to fetch the public key would be intercepted and changed.
+This helps against MITM attacks, where the request to fetch the public key could be intercepted and changed.

 ### Outbound traffic

+Outgoing requests are verified against a list of domains corresponding to allowed homeservers endpoints.

+Those domains are for now statically defined.
+We currently don't fetch them from .well-known endpoints, but we should probably do it.

+We should probably pin the CA root certificate to help against MITM attacks.

+Signature of authenticated requests are not checked since they are coming from our owned trusted servers.

 ## Contributing